AMD Ryzen 5 5500 vs Intel Core Ultra 5 Desktop Processor 245K

 Which one is better?

-The Intel Core Ultra 5 Desktop Processor 245K is the better buy for most people - its 14 cores and 5.2 GHz max clock speed crush the AMD Ryzen 5 5500.
-That said, grab the Ryzen 5 5500 if you want to save money and need a decent CPU for basic tasks.
+The Intel Core Ultra 5 Desktop Processor 245K is the better buy for most people - its 14 cores crush the AMD Ryzen 5 5500's 6 cores.

 Who should buy each?

-Choose the AMD Ryzen 5 5500 if: you need a budget-friendly option for casual gaming, you want low power consumption with a TDP of just 65W, or you're building on an existing AM4 motherboard.
+Choose the AMD Ryzen 5 5500 if: you need a budget-friendly processor for basic tasks, you want low power consumption for a cooler system, or you’re upgrading from a much older CPU.

 Conclusion